 Scoop is a 2006 American-British romantic comedy/murder mystery written and directed by Woody Allen and starring Hugh Jackman, Scarlett Johansson, Ian McShane and Allen himself.
 A journalist, an illusionist and a ghost work together to uncover an aristocrat as a Serial Killer.
 Allen's second film in a row featuring Scarlett Johansson in London, the first being Match Point.

 This movie provides examples of:

 - All Part of the Show: The audience thinks the apparition of Joe Strombel during Splendini's performance is part of the show.

 - Aristocrats Are Evil: Peter Lyman is a British aristocrat and he is suspected to be the Tarot Card Killer.
-Finally, he's not, but he committed two murders (while disguising one as the Killer's work) and attempts to commit a third one.
+He's actually not, but he committed two murders (while disguising one as the Killer's work) and attempts to commit a third one.

 - Bait-and-Switch Comment: Woody Allen's character Sid has an interesting take on optimism:Sondra: You are a cynical crapehanger who always see the glass half-empty!